OtagoPolytechnic/CommandLineSpeechControl/Developers/README.md

 This file contains some commands that are used with the command prompt.
 Although it currently only contains words related to command prompt commands anything can be added so that if you say a particullar word or phrase it will be replaced with something else.
 To add to this file simply enter the word or phrase you wish to find in the first column then enter what you would like it to be replaced with in the second column and save the file.

 ####gui
 Has the code that creates the user interface and starts and stops the speech recognition when buttons are pressed.
+Also contains the pyHook code for checking key presses from the keyboard and when either 'F1' or 'F2' is pressed no matter which application you are in it will start and stop listening for speech.

 ####icon
 This is just the application icon